mareklonicek/c-_console_micro_web_server/README.md

 ## <a id="english"></a> Welcome!

 ### I have developed a lightweight micro web server in C#, designed to run directly from the console.
-It is simple, efficient, and allows for immediate testing and data storage.
+It is simple and efficient, enabling immediate testing and data management.
+The application supports data storage and retrieval using CSV and XML files, making it ideal for lightweight applications or prototyping.

 ---